chaoticfree/documentation/DSX Documentation support.md

   * Who is creating and maintaining documentation?
   * Does the documentation need modernizing?

-### Development: Conceiving of a new or adapted platform
+### Development

+1. Content scoping

+  * How do the soft skills and context sensitivity show up in documentation?
+Perhaps another case of clearly presenting "niche".
+  * How can we integrate this into the mission of DSX to connect capacity builders with orgs in need?
+  * Deciding what to do about resources relevant to this field that are not related to digital security directly in terms of content.
+Like a "code of conduct" at trainings, for example.

+2. Platform specifications

   * What is best practice when creating a new list of lists (who has done this well in any sector)?
 Look for examples to model.
   * Format: Is it necessary to unify existing documentation using a universal, open, easy-to-use format and platform (e.g. plaintext/Markdown/git)?
-  * How do we handle bringing in pieces of an existing resource, such as one module on this topic but not everything?
   * Linked to the core DSX site and platform?
   * Who would our core partners be on this?
 Would they overlap with DSX partners?
 Engineroom would be excellent on this.
-  * How can we integrate this into the mission of DSX to connect capacity builders with orgs in need?
+  * How do we handle bringing in pieces of an existing resource, such as one module on this topic but not everything?
   * Not all resources are the same.
 How do we display the resources in a way that puts up front the goal of the resource and its niche?
 Like LevelUp is for trainers.
 SIAB is for end users but best delivered by a trainer.
 First-aid kit is for self-help online, etc.
-  * Deciding what to do about resources relevant to this field that are not related to digital security directly in terms of content.
-Like a "code of conduct" at trainings, for example.
-  * How do the soft skills and context sensitivity show up in documentation?
-Perhaps another case of clearly presenting "niche".

 ### Implementation: Publishing positions